 What about the UK?
 We fare roughly in the middle of these two countries at 12.7 tonnes CO2e.
 And before you start figuring out whether that’s good or bad, in true Blue Peter style, here’s something we prepared earlier:

 What makes up a carbon footprint?

 “Carbon footprint” is a catchall term for the amount of greenhouse gas (GHG) something or someone is responsible for.
 It is measured in carbon dioxide equivalent, or CO2e, which is the sum of all greenhouse gas emissions rolled into one.
 In the UK, we can split our carbon footprint into four more-or-less equal parts: food, home, travel and everything else.

 How can you reduce your carbon footprint?

-Let this truth galvanise you into action: a few easy wins include making more delicious veggie meals; washing your clothes on Eco mode or on 30 degrees; choosing to breathe in that sweet fresh air and walk, bike or use public transport over your car; finish your book instead of watching Netflix (the internet, even on your phone, consumes constant electricity).
-If you download Pawprint, we’ll give you all sorts of fun ideas and incentives to get you going.
+Let this truth galvanise you into action: a few easy wins include making more delicious veggie meals; washing your clothes on eco-mode or 30 degrees; choosing to breathe in that sweet fresh air and walk, bike or use public transport over your car; switching to a green energy tariff (check out this article which explains how to choose a green provider); or finish that book instead of watching Netflix (the internet, even on your phone, consumes constant electricity).

 Bigger actions include pressuring your pension provider to commit to a net zero strategy, voting for leaders who understand the urgency of this issue and swapping to a bank that invests in the future you want to see.